darshan-ds/darshan-ds/README.md

 <br />

 Hi, I'm [Darshan DS](https://darshan-ds.github.io/), a passionate self-taught Data scientist and an AI enthusiast from India.
-I am really keen to learn about the new technological advancement, mainly in the field of Data science and AI.
+I am really keen to learn about the new technological advancements, mainly in the field of Data science and AI.
 The possibility of creating a semi-intelligent system, which can make our lives easier and help a lot of people in various domains is really exciting to me.
 Lets share our knowledge through this platform and grow together.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.